 “The nine hells, I’m right.”

 “The buyer needs to be someone who can’t buy.
-That way we can bring the mere dragons into Rithakhar, put on a grand display, and help find the person with the information we need without selling them.”
+That way, we can bring the mere dragons into Rithakhar, put them on a grand display, and help find the person with the information we need without selling them.”

 “That doesn’t make any sense.
 A buyer who isn’t buying.
 Who exactly would that be?”
-Vomarian Fae snorted folding her arms tight in skepticism.
+Vomarian snorted, folding his arms tight in skepticism.

-“Isn’t it obvious?”
-My-re hinted and saw a wide smile of knowing at the arch-mage.
+“It’s obvious?”
+My‑re hinted and saw a broad smile of knowing on the archmage.